Science Diplomacy in the age of the SDGs

 - 12:30-12:35 – Welcome and opening, Pro-Rector Dr. Margareth Hagen, University of Bergen

 - 12:35-12:50 – Presentation of SDG Bergen Science Advice (SDG BSA), Dr. Edvard Hviding, professor of anthropology and scientific director of SDG BSA

 - 12:50-13:00 – Presentation of the SDG Bergen Policy Brief, Mr. Sverre Ole Drønen, SDG Bergen's communications adviser

 - 13:00-13:30 – How to create a shared Science Diplomacy for Europe, Dr. Rasmus Gjedssø Bertelsen, UiT – The Arctic University of Norway and Coordinator for the EU Science Diplomacy Cluster InsSciDE: Inventing a shared Science Diplomacy for Europe, Consortium #5, Work Package 2

 - 13:30-13:50 – Q&A

 - 13:50-14:20 – From cancer genetics to science diplomacy to Horizon 2020, Dr. Lorenzo Melchor, EU science advice and diplomacy officer at the Spanish Foundation for Science and Technology (FECYT), Madrid (Spain), and representing S4D4C: Using Science in/for Diplomacy for Addressing Global Challenges

 - 14:20-14:40 – Q&A

 - 14:40-15:20 – Coffee break and mingling

-- 15:30-16:00 – Presentation of the MASOS report and Science Advice for Policy principles, Dr. Jeroen van der Sluijs, professor in the Theory of Science and Ethics of the Natural Sciences.
-Including Q&A.
+- 15:20-15:50 – Making Sense of Science for Policy under conditions of complexity and uncertainty, Dr. Jeroen van der Sluijs, professor in the Theory of Science and Ethics of the Natural Sciences.
+Including a presentation of the MASOS report and the Scientific Advice to European Policy in a Complex World report, followed by Q&A.

 - 16:15-16:20 – Closing remarks by SDG BSA's Scientific Director Edvard Hviding